The original Rules

 Examples of entries in Ledgers used by the temporary wartime

-Ledgers - extracts from the early Ledgers of:
+Depositors' Ledgers (Birmingham Municipal Bank) - extracts from the early bound Ledgers of:

 report regarding two wartime issues of importance to depositors